Resin Underpinning

 Resin injection is different to underpinning.

 Resin injection involves strengthening the ground beneath the footing, whereas underpinning involves extending the footing to a deeper layer of soil.
+See the following news article for a more detailed explanation.
+What’s the difference between concrete underpinning and resin injection?

 What are the dangers of underpinning?